 Some research has shown a potential link between stressful work environments and teeth grinding, but it isn’t just job stress that leads to bruxism (the clinical term for teeth grinding).
-All sorts of life stresses and anxieties can lead this behavior.
+All sorts of life stresses and anxieties can lead to this behavior.
 It is important that you address any issue that is leading to negative health issues, such as teeth grinding, as soon as you are able.

-Stress-related teeth grinding can not only damage the surface of the tooth, it can lead to other unpleasant side-effects as well.
+Stress-related teeth grinding can not only damage the surface of the tooth, but it can also lead to other unpleasant side-effects as well.
 The Bruxism Association found that people who grind their teeth are 3x more likely to suffer from headaches.
 You may also experience ear pain or other facial pain.
 Your teeth might feel more sensitive or you may have a filling or even a tooth crack or break!

 Other Common Causes